faassen/jsonvalue/doc/usage.rst

   pass

 Introduction
 ------------

-Let's look at what we typically do with Python when handle JSON in Python.
+Let's first look at what we typically do when we handle JSON in Python.

-We can get ``JSON`` from some source and parse it using the standard library ``json`` module:
+When we have ``JSON`` text from some source, we can parse it using the standard library ``json`` module:

 .. doctest::